Last Updated: February 2026

 Quick Tips to Avoid Name Mistakes Next Time

-✔ Enter name exactly as on passport
+Enter name exactly as on passport

-✔ Avoid nicknames
+Avoid nicknames

-✔ Don’t add titles (Mr, Mrs, Dr)
+Don’t add titles (Mr., Mrs., Dr)

-✔ Double-check before payment
+Double-check before payment

-✔ Save booking confirmation
+Save the booking confirmation

 A 10-second check can save hours of stress.